Arunscape/Gallery-In-Three.js-HackED-Beta-2017/README.md

  <img src="/images/arrowkeys.png" width="200">

-Pressing the spacebar will #TODO
+Pressing the spacebar will toggle the camera automatically rotating slowly on all modes, except for the "full" Acid Mode

 ## Our Backstory: